-When you’re traversing family interventions, understanding the distinction between your role as a parent and your role as a spouse isn’t just semantics, it’s the foundation that determines whether therapeutic efforts succeed or falter.
-Your parental role focuses on child-centered decisions, consistent boundaries, and shared caregiving responsibilities.
-Your spousal role addresses emotional connection, conflict resolution, and partnership maintenance.
+When navigating family interventions, understanding the distinction between the parental role and the spousal role is not just semantics, it is the foundation that determines whether therapeutic efforts succeed or falter.
+The parental role focuses on child-centered decisions, consistent boundaries, and shared caregiving responsibilities.
+The spousal role addresses emotional connection, conflict resolution, and partnership maintenance.
 Research shows that marital distress spills into coparenting dynamics, affecting children’s development.
-Recognizing these boundary differences dramatically improves intervention effectiveness and family outcomes.
+Recognizing these boundary differences can dramatically improve intervention effectiveness and family outcomes.

 What Are Coparenting Interventions and Who Benefits Most?